Is this topic for you?

 Learn about the first aid steps you can take when you first get back pain, such as using heat or ice, taking medicine, and not resting too much.

 Sometimes acute low back pain lasts longer than a few days, even after you try first aid steps.
-In such a case, you might add another treatment, such as manual therapy or stronger pain medicine.
+In such a case, you might add another treatment, such as acupuncture or manual therapy.

-If your pain is very bad, your doctor may recommend short-term use of an opioid painkiller or a muscle relaxant.
+If your pain is very bad, your doctor may recommend short-term use of a muscle relaxant.
 Some people consider epidural steroid shots.

 Answers From an Expert: